Dell XPS: Problems

 The most reported issue with M1330 laptops has been overheating.
-Dell became aware of the problem and found that it was limited to Nvidia chip production G84- and G86-GPU's, as a result, the BIOS was updated to A12, which improves thermal control but does not prevent it from reoccurring.
-The problem associated with Nvidia GPU's was the chip material used could not stand high temperatures.
+Dell became aware of the problem and found that it was limited to NVIDIA chip production G84- and G86-GPU's, as a result, the BIOS was updated to A12, which improves thermal control but does not prevent it from reoccurring.
+The problem associated with NVIDIA GPU's was the chip material used could not stand high temperatures.
 This problem was exacerbated by poor thermal contact between the chip and the heat pipe (the gap is too big).
 Some people have overcome the graphics chip over-heating problem by fashioning a heat sink using a copper plate and thermal paste to fill the gap between the heat pipe and the graphics chip.

-Also, there have been several cases reported involving M1330 laptops to be cosmetically defective in manufacture, such as loose hinge covers and unusually and uneven gaps between plastic parts, as well as customer complaints concerning "CPU whine".
+Also, there have been several cases reported involving M1330 laptops to be cosmetically defective in manufacture, such as loose hinge covers and unusually uneven gaps between plastic parts, as well as customer complaints concerning "CPU whine".

 Studio XPS 13 (M1340)

 Similar to the Studio XPS 16 but trimmed down into a 13.3-inch 720p 16:10 aspect ratio screen, it has an illuminated QWERTY keyboard and includes leather accents on the lid.
 Its full body is piano black and silver.

-The Studio XPS graphics offerings are currently the integrated Nvidia 9400M G (same as used in MacBook Air and 13-inch MacBooks) and the more powerful Nvidia GeForce 9500M GE (which is composed of an integrated GeForce 9400M G and discrete GeForce 9200M GS with 256 MB of GDDR3 memory).
-When configured with the 9500M GE you are able to switch between the 9400M G running standalone and the 9400M G with the 9200M GS in Windows Vista, without logging out and back in like you must with Apple products due to the availability of Hybrid SLI.
-Although this model is still available in Europe with the 512 MB nVidia GeForce 210M graphics card and the NVIDIA GeForce MCP79MX Chipset.
+Graphics options are the integrated NVIDIA 9400M G (same as used in MacBook Air and 13-inch MacBooks) and the more powerful NVIDIA GeForce 9500M GE (which is composed of an integrated GeForce 9400M G and discrete GeForce 9200M GS with 256 MB of GDDR3 memory).
+When configured with the 9500M GE you can switch between the 9400M G running standalone and the 9400M G with the 9200M GS in Windows Vista, without logging out and back in like you must with Apple products due to the availability of Hybrid SLI.
+Although this model is still available in Europe with the 512 MB NVIDIA GeForce 210 M graphics card and the NVIDIA GeForce MCP79MX Chipset.